elsunhoty/codeblanca/README.md

 # codeblanca
-Codeblanc aAndroid Project  is simple app using latest technology in android development
+Codeblanca aAndroid Project  is simple app using latest technology in android development